Updated on June 16, 2023, at 3:38 PM

 Lead Conversion Tips for Financial Advisors

 1. Make first impressions count.

-Nowadays, your first point-of-contact isn’t always controlled by you.
-It still can be, with phone calls or a quick meet-up with a referral, but often it happens when a prospect hits the “Enter” key on Google’s home page.
+In the digital world, your first point-of-contact isn’t always controlled by you.
+It still can be, through phone calls or a quick meet-up with a referral, but often it happens when a prospect hits the Enter key on Google’s home page.

 “Best financial advisors in [insert location here]”, is a search that’s certainly performed often.
 So, when people conduct a search and find your website, what do they see?
 After all, there aren’t second chances on the Internet.
 Be sure to invest properly in your company’s website, so that prospects are more likely to say “Wow!” than “Next!”.
 That means have it designed to be user-friendly, have relevant business (and personal) content abound, and easily found calls-to-action to get them to the next step.

 The same goes for finding those little “Wow!” moments during in-person meetings.
 Whether it’s offering coffee, tea, or a soda instead of just water.
 Or offering a complimentary folder detailing your company, your people, and your services.
 Or perhaps even giving them a gas card on their way out the door, as a “thank you” for making the trip.

 Whatever small moments you choose, be sure to make that prospect feel like your most important client.